Admission to Take Selected Courses in the JD Program

 Internationally trained lawyers may apply to take certain courses in the JD program at the Faculty of Law to fulfill their NCA requirements.
 See also the National Committee on Accreditation Options page for other options available for NCA students.

-The total number of places in the J.D. program at the Faculty of Law is fixed, and is determined by the University of Toronto.
+The total number of places in the JD program at the Faculty of Law is fixed and is determined by the University of Toronto.
 These places, for which a subsidy is provided by the government of Ontario, are reserved for students pursuing a degree.
 However, the Faculty attempts to facilitate the professional accreditation of foreign-trained lawyers by admitting a limited number of NCA candidates each year to attend courses.
 The number of NCA candidates admitted each year varies and is subject to the availability of places in the courses most commonly required by the National Committee.
-Admission is on a fee for course basis (set at $3,500 for 2012-2013; subject to change in future academic years).
+Admission is on a fee for course basis (estimated to be per course approximately $6,250 for 2017-2018 and $6,560 for 2018-2019, subject to change in future academic years).

 Selection is based primarily on the applicant's performance in previous legal studies (including results of all NCA challenge exams) and the assessment of the Admissions Committee as to whether or not the applicant is likely to be successful in the courses offered at the Faculty of Law.
 An applicant who has failed any NCA challenge exam will not be considered for admission.